 I’m searching out ways to see myself as beautiful, as I am.
 And since I am going to buy clothes on occasion anyway, why not choose to buy pieces that make my eyes sparkle and my cheeks brighten?
 Why not invest in seeing myself in the colors that make me radiate?

-****I’m choosing to feature Lindsey Benda and this business because the mission of improving personal image links seamlessly with the message of celebrating how we were created.
+****I’m choosing to feature Lindsey Benda and her local business because the mission of improving personal image links seamlessly with the message of celebrating how we were created.
 Personal body image affects most people, whether we work in our home, work outside of our home, or work, straddling both spheres.
 I feel confident suggesting this as a great gift for that friend (or Mom) who has everything!